Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Introduction

 Stochastic gradient descent (SGD) and its variants are simple and powerful methods for training PINNs in practice and have been widely adopted.
-They are prevalent in training neural PDE solvers because of their low computation cost and excellent generalization performance.
+They are prevalent in training neural PDE solvers because of their low computational cost and excellent generalization performance.
 To the best of our knowledge, the convergence analysis of SGD for training PINNs remains missing, although the previous works offer the analysis for regression problems \cite{Allen2019,Cao2024}.
-Due to the intricate loss of PINNs (involving various partial derivatives) and the dynamic randomness induced by SGM, it is more challenging to investigate the trajectory of the training dynamics.
-Indeed, the convergence analysis requires the bound on all parameters but the stochasticity of the iterations allow estimating the parameters in a high probability sense.
-Moreover, the number of trainable parameters will increase as the network gets wider, which requires new techniques to control them uniformly.
+Due to the intricate loss of PINNs (involving various partial derivatives) and the dynamic randomness induced by SGM, it is more challenging to investigate the training dynamics.
+Indeed, the convergence analysis requires the bound on all parameters but the stochasticity of the iterations allow only estimating the parameters in a high probability sense.
+Moreover, the number of trainable parameters increases as the neural network gets wider, which requires new techniques to control them uniformly.